Project graph

 Relationships

-A relationship is between a dependent (the parent project) and a dependency/requirement (a child project).
+A relationship is between a dependent (downstream project) and a dependency/requirement (upstream project).
 Relationships are derived from source code and configuration files within the repository, and fall into 1 of 2 categories:

 Explicit